Practitioner Patient FAQs

 What Treatment does PH Provide?

-As well as case management of patients by one our in-house clinicians, PHS offers CBT (cognitive behavioural therapy), group therapy attendance and residential detox for drug and alcohol addiction, as well as signposting and referral to other appropriate services.
+As well as case management of patients by one our in-house clinicians, PH offers CBT (cognitive behavioural therapy), group therapy attendance and residential detox for drug and alcohol addiction, as well as signposting and referral to other appropriate services.
 We do not currently provide CAT (cognitive analytical therapy) and only provide limited access to psycho dynamic psychotherapy (individual).

 Can PH provide ongoing support and case management?

-Yes: PHS will provide case management support for practitioners who have complex issues.
+Yes: PH will provide case management support for practitioners who have complex issues.
 PHS can also arrange for the therapeutic monitoring of practitioners who have been referred on for treatment of addictions.

 What if I need a referral to a Specialist Practitioner?

-The Practitioner Health Service (PHS) has a number of specially commissioned external specialist providers within and outside the London area.
+NHS Practitioner Health (NHS PH) has a number of specially commissioned external specialist providers within and outside the London area.
 These providers have been chosen because they have expertise in managing sick health professionals and have robust systems for ensuring confidentiality.
 The PHS team will try to find the right service for you depending on your needs, preferred location and other factors.
 The external providers include:

 - In-patient detoxification services for drug and/or alcohol dependence